nexus-js/nexusHub/roadmap.md

 [ ] instantiate SocketIO in Hub.prototype.init instead of node file.
 [ ] type the hub.channel commands so that each element in the input list has a label. e.g. message, nickname, toWhom, data [ ] hub.transmit to 'others' is sending to everyone.  cant use the typical socket.broadcast must use io.something..
+[ ] iterate through registration user data and add these properties to the socket dynamically.

 ## browserHub.js
-[ ] move default overlay into browserHub.js handling first click initiation of audio, present first instructions and select relative location if wanted.
+[ ] *** move default overlay into browserHub.js handling first click initiation of audio, present first instructions and select relative location if wanted.
 [ ] remove default 'others' sendtype.
 This should be handled by the server if nothing is specified.

 ## maxHub.js